An Efficient Black-Box Support of Advanced Coverage Criteria for Klee: Related Work

 Our support of labels for \Klee follows a black-box approach, therefore the efficiency of the two tools cannot be directly compared.
 In particular, our instrumentation is totally independent of \Klee's search algorithm, while the search algorithm of \PathCrawler was significantly modified to support label coverage.
 Moreover, in our tool, the replay of produced test cases is done using the replay function provided by the API of \Klee, which launches the executable from its very beginning.
 This induces an additional cost at each test execution, while this cost is minimized in the integration to \PathCrawler.
 As the latter tool is not publicly available, we were not able to compare its efficiency to that of our implementation.
 Based on the available evaluation results~\cite{BKC14}, we achieved comparable results in terms of achieved coverage as well as execution time.

 The \PathCrawler extension to labels has been used in industrial experimentations~\cite{BKMMW18,LMC19}.
 The authors designed a unit test generation tool that combines several formal and non-formal test generation algorithms to target the MC/DC criterion.
 The C program is first annotated with coverage labels for this criterion, then several tools based on different techniques are called.
 After eliminating infeasible labels, they generate a test suite targetting the remaining labels.
 The tool uses a genetic algorithm, CBMC~\cite{CDE08}, and \PathCrawler sequentially, to finally proceed to a test suite optimization phase.
-The authors achieve a coverage of 99\% of MC/DC in about half an hour, on a case study of 82,000 lines of C code with integer date.
-We believe that our implementation can be used with the same efficiency in a similar context.
-In particular, the detection of infeasible labels prior to test generation, and the collaboration between different tools, are the key to the scalability of the approach.
+The authors achieve a coverage of 99\% of MC/DC in about half an hour, on a case study of 82,000 lines of C code with integer data. \red{This work gives interesting directions for improving efficiency and scalability.} In particular, the detection of infeasible labels prior to test generation, and the collaboration between different tools, are the key to the scalability of the approach.

 \paragraph{DSE enhanced with coverage criteria.}

 Several work extended white-box testing techniques and tools to coverage criteria, for different programming languages.
 For example, in the \textsc{Apex}~\cite{PXTH10,JFTH13} tool, which is an extension of Pex~\citep{TH08}, coverage criteria like mutation or condition boundaries are added as constraints in the path conditions computed by the dynamic symbolic execution.
 Another extension of Pex for mutation testing, PexMutator~\cite{ZXZTHM10}, instruments the program under test with weak-mutant-killing constraints.
 Each of these constraints is wrapped as a conditional statement, and Pex is then called on the resulting program.
 This approach compares to what we call naive instrumentation in Section~\ref{sec:naive-instr}.
 Another comparable approach is adopted for white-box testing for Java by~\citet{PM11}, where weak mutations are encoded as new branching conditions in the source code, of the form \textit{original expression $\neq$ mutated expression}.
 None of these works tackle the path explosion problem caused by the addition of branching conditions.